christianzabala/christianzabala.github.io/_posts/2020-07-07-Networking-Resources.md

 toc_label: show table-of-contents
 ---

-This are some of the useful networking sites that I used to improved my career, which I think may help others also.
+These are some of the useful networking sites that I used to improve my career, which I think may help others also.

-**NOTE:** This is not a complete list of resources that are useful since there are a lot of sites out there that are great which I have not see it yet.
+**NOTE:** This is not a complete list of resources that are useful since there are a lot of sites out there that are great which I have not seen it yet.
 But I will continue to update this post.
 {: .notice--info}

 # Career/Job/Motivation & etc.: